-Stranger Things is coming.
-On July 4th, the gaping Game-of-Thrones-sized hole in your life will be filled with the odd happenings of Hawkins, Indiana.
-To celebrate the show's return, let’s look at some of the strange things that occur a little closer to home.
+The internet gasped as one last week when the latest Stranger Things trailer dropped.
+To celebrate the show's continuing success, let’s look at some of the strange things that occur a little closer to home.

 Britain’s wild places are overflowing with stories of unusual, creepy, or downright terrifying things.
 Here are some of our favourites.
 Caution: not for the faint-hearted.

 A thousand years ago something very odd was happening in the town of Wharram Percy.
 Recent excavations on the medieval site have revealed human remains that are resting in anything but peace.
 Ten skeletons were found to have been burned, dismembered and decapitated, and researchers from Southampton University think they know why.
 Zombies.

 This kind of thing was done in the belief that it would stop the dead rising from their graves to attack the living and spread disease.
 Simply put, it’s much harder for the dead to chase you down in the fields if you’ve taken its legs away.

 The question that hasn’t been answered, though, is why this belief struck the Yorkshire village.
 And why were only these ten bodies treated like this?
 Genetic research confirmed that the chosen ten were from the local area, negating the idea that this was done because they were from some strange, faraway land (Lancashire).

 Were they witches or warlocks?
 Had they committed dark deeds whilst alive?
 Or, most eerily, had these individuals already climbed from their burial mounds once before?
 We will never know, but if you want to visit Wharram Percy, keep an eye about you after dark.

 In a bit of positive news, the researchers ruled out a theory that the bodies had been cannibalised.
 Sadly, the same cannot be said in the case of . . .